Student Prompt Writing Guide

 Improving your Prompt Writing Skills

-If you’re not sure about a prompt, write what you think would be a good prompt and add the following prefix:
+If you’re not sure about the quality of your prompt, write what you think would be a good prompt and add the following prefix:

 Act as a prompt engineer.